How do I determine which version of Rodel I have?

 Can you please provide some additional information regarding the differences between the Peak 15 and Peak 60 results reported in the software?
 How is the delay calculated for both those periods?
 Can you provide the equation used to calculate delay?

 In simplest terms, yes, they give different results because the Delay is being averaged over just the 15 peak with the 15-minute analysis (as per HCM methods) versus averaging over the entire 60-minute time period.
-Please review the online reference (specifically the Arrival Flow and Traffic Flow sections) for further information and explanation.
+Please review the User Guide (specifically the Arrival Flow and Traffic Flow sections) for further information and explanation.

 Difference Between Rodel and HCM Models